tarantool/doc/doc/book/connectors/index.rst

 Tarantool's binary protocol was designed with a focus on asynchronous I/O and easy integration with proxies.
-Each client request starts with a variable-length binary header, containing request id, request type, server id, log sequence number, and so on.
+Each client request starts with a variable-length binary header, containing request id, request type, instance id, log sequence number, and so on.

 The mandatory length, present in request header simplifies client or proxy I/O.